The Singapore Women's Association started Laughter Yoga as an online

 Good'.
 Susan discusses the transformative power of Laughter Yoga

-with Sara Mei Woo from SWA, exploring how this unique wellness
+with Sara Mei Woo from SWA.

-approach combines specific laughter exercises with yoga breathing
+Discover how Laughter Yoga combines specific laughter exercises with yoga breathing

-techniques to deliver scientifically proven health benefits for
+techniques to deliver scientifically proven health benefits for participants of all ages.